1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Roman Numerals

-Chords may be referred to by scale degree numbers and written in Roman numerals.
-For example, "I" is the chord built on the first note of the scale, called the tonic, and "V" refers to the chord built on the fifth note of the scale, also known as the dominant.
-Roman numerals are mainly used for harmonic analysis.
+For example, Roman numeral “I” is the chord built on the first note of the scale, also called the tonic, and "V" refers to the chord built on the fifth note of the scale, also known as the dominant.

 Chord Symbols

-In popular styles, chords are indicated with chord symbols (name of the chord), leaving voicing and rhythm up to performers.
-Chords may also be indicated with grids known as chord diagrams, depictions of where to place fingers for a particular chord on an 'ukulele or guitar.
+Chords may also be indicated with grids known as chord diagrams, pictures of where to place fingers for a chord on an 'ukulele or guitar.
 When a melody is written with chord symbols above the staff, it is called a lead sheet.

 Lead Sheet | Melody with chord symbols and guitar chord diagrams